 The e-mail address is valuable, too.
 The criminal might send a virus that takes control of the computer.
 Perhaps it records more financial information, passwords, or business data.
 Viruses might also be forwarded via the computer to the victim's e-mail contacts.

 Spotting such a scam is straightforward.
 The Driver & Vehicle Licensing Agency explained: “We don’t send emails or text messages with links to websites asking you to confirm your personal details or payment information.”
+If you receive anything like this, don't click on any links and delete the text or email.
 On this basis, motorists can have total confidence that such messages are – without doubt - criminal ploys.

 The advice is simple.
 “We strongly advise anyone who receives such a request not to open the link and delete the item”, The DVLA said.